-Willow Scobie, PhD/07, Assistant Professor, Department of Sociology and Anthropology, University of Ottawa Alberta, Manitoba and Ottawa, among others.
+Willow Scobie, PhD/07, Assistant Professor, Department of Sociology and Anthropology, University of Ottawa world, with very recent sociology graduates gaining tenure-track jobs at the universities of Victoria, Alberta, Manitoba and Ottawa, among others.

 MA: A BA (Honours), or the equivalent, with at least a B+ standing in sociology or a closely related field.
 Potential applicants are encouraged to contact us for advice about whether their grade point average will be competitive.
 Relevant previous professional experience may be taken into account in determining an applicant's standing on admission.